 Today this sort of consistency and stability in employment is no longer the norm.
 You may be among those people who, for whatever reason, have moved from job to job with frequency.
-It may even be the case that you are often times out of work for weeks or months at a time before being able to find another job.
-These are tough circumstances even if you were only responsible for taking care of yourself.
+It may even be the case that you are often out of work for weeks or months at a time before being able to find another job.
+These would be challenging circumstances even if you were only responsible for taking care of yourself.

 What happens if you are obligated to pay child support?
-If you have court orders in place that make it mandatory for you to pay child support how can you handle making payments if you were to lose your job?
+If you have court orders in place that make it mandatory for you to pay child support, how can you handle making payments if you lose your job?

-If you find yourself in this sort of position you should contact the Office of the Attorney General as soon as you can.
-A new child support order will need to be negotiated and it is not enough just to call the OAG and inform them of your recent job loss.
+If you find yourself in this sort of position, you should contact the Office of the Attorney General as soon as you can.
+A new child support order will need to be negotiated, and it is not enough to call the OAG and inform them of your recent job loss.

 Modifying a Child Support Order

-In order to modify a prior child support order, a judge would need to look at your case and determine if there has been a substantial change in circumstance for one of the parties to the lawsuit or for your child.
-Substantial change is a little vague, I know, but we can look at it as something major that affects your ability to pay child support.
+To modify a prior child support order, a judge would need to look at your case and determine if there has been a substantial change in circumstance for one of the parties to the lawsuit or your child.
+I know a considerable difference is a little vague, but we can look at it as something significant that affects your ability to pay child support.

-In addition to the substantial change qualification, a court can look to see if it has been at least three years since the child support order was created or last modified.
+In addition to the substantial change qualification, a court can see if it has been at least three years since the child support order was created or last modified.

-In addition, the amount that you currently pay in child support would need to be different by a factor of 20 percent or $100 from the amount that you should be paying currently based on your current income and the guidelines set forth in the Texas Family Code.
+In addition, the amount that you currently pay in child support would need to be different by a factor of 20 percent or $100 from the amount that you should be paying currently based on your current income and the guidelines outlined in the Texas Family Code.

 Begin looking for a job as soon as you are let go from your previous employer

-It is not enough to simply tell the judge that your income has been reduced and to show proof that you have indeed been let go from your employer.
-Many judges will require that you provide proof that you are currently engaged in a job search or are taking coursework to transition into a new line of work.
+It is not enough to tell the judge that your income has been reduced and prove that you have indeed been let go from your employer.
+Many judges will require that you confirm that you are currently engaged in a job search or are taking coursework to transition into a new line of work.

 What if you are very, very far behind in paying child support?

-There exists the belief in some noncustodial parents that if you fall behind in paying child support that if the arrearage gets large enough the OAG will simply forgive the arrearage or the court will dismiss any past due support that is owed.
-All that is needed is an explanation, in their minds.
+There exists the belief in some noncustodial parents that if you fall behind in paying child support, if the arrearage gets large enough, the OAG will forgive the arrearage, or the court will dismiss any past-due support that is owed.
+All that is needed is an explanation in their minds.

-If fell further behind and was not able to pay the child support back as ordered his probation would be revoked and he would serve time in jail.
-The point is this is serious and the consequences for falling far behind in child support will not be wiped away once your arrearage reaches a certain number.
+If he fell further behind and could not pay the child support back as ordered, his probation would be revoked, and he would serve time in jail.
+The point is this is serious, and the consequences for falling far behind in child support will not be wiped away once your arrearage reaches a specific number.

 While we are on the subject- you can be placed in jail for up to six months for the failure to timely and fully pay child support.
-You could be found to be in contempt of court for violating at least one of its order in your case.
-There are possible fines that you could face of up to $500 per violation on top of the jail time as well.
-That’s not to mention attorney’s fees and court costs on top of everything else that we’ve already mentioned.
+You could be found to be in contempt of court for violating at least one of its orders in your case.
+There are possible fines that you could face of up to $500 per violation on top of the jail time.
+That's not to mention attorney's fees and court costs on top of everything else we've already mentioned.

 What can you do if you lose your job?

-This is obviously advice that goes beyond what a family law attorney typically will give.
-There are people who work as vocational counselors that you can speak to about helping you to find work in a given field.
-If you suffer from a disability or impairment of some sort these folks may be able to assist you further, as well.
+This is advice beyond what a family law attorney typically will give.
+Some people work as vocational counselors that you can speak to about helping you to find work in a given field.
+If you suffer from a disability or impairment of some sort, these folks may be able to assist you further, as well.

 Additionally, you can go to the website for the Texas Workforce Commission to see if there are any classes nearby that can assist you with job placement and skills training.
-Basic schooling in regarding reading, writing and substance abuse are often offered by our State and local governments.
+Our State and local governments often offer primary schooling regarding reading, writing, and substance abuse.
 You will need to be proactive in seeking help for yourself.
 These programs will not come knocking on your door.
-You need to initiate contact with them.
+It would help if you initiated contact with them.

 Can you stop paying child support if the other parent doesn't allow you visitation?

-If your child’s other parent is not allowing you to contact or visitation with your child you may be wondering whether or not you need to continue to pay child support.
-After all- isn’t the purpose of you paying the support in the first place is to be able to provide a certain level of care for your child and to be able to enjoy this time together as a family?
+If your child's other parent is not allowing you to contact or visit with your child, you may be wondering whether or not you need to continue to pay child support.
+After all, isn't the purpose of you paying the support in the first place is to be able to provide a certain level of care for your child and to be able to enjoy this time together as a family?

-Regardless of whether or not you are able to see your child at the scheduled times in your order, you must continue to pay child support.
-This may strike you as being unfair but it is the law in Texas, not just a statement I am making to you.
+Regardless of whether or not you can see your child at the scheduled times in your order, you must continue to pay child support.
+This may strike you as being unfair, but it is the law in Texas, not just a statement I am making to you.

 Closing thoughts on child support

-Child support is a much-discussed subject in either divorce or child custodycases.
+Child support is a much-discussed subject in either divorce or child custody cases.
 Remember that ultimately your child support is for your child, not the custodial parent.
-If you can keep this in mind those payments may be sent a little easier and with less frustration.
+Keeping this in mind, those payments may be sent a little easier and with less frustration.

-To learn more about our office and to ask any questions that you may have on this or any other subject in family law please contact us today.
-A free of charge consultation is just a phone call away.
+To learn more about our office and ask any questions you may have on this or any other subject in family law, please get in touch with us today.
+A free-of-charge consultation is just a phone call away.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"